Yutian-Liu1016/search-all-papers/README.md

 ## Features

 - List all papers of the author.
-- Only display the first matched author.
 - show the affiliation of the author.
+- User can choose the target author by affiliation.

 ## Contributing